Tel.: 3917 5394

-Chair Professor and Dean of Engineering
+Taikoo Professor of Engineering

-Professor Norman C. Tien became the Dean of the Faculty of Engineering at the University of Hong Kong in June 2012.
-Previously, he served for five years as Dean and Nord Professor of Engineering at Case Western Reserve University’s Case School of Engineering in Cleveland, Ohio.
+Previous to his arrival at HKU in 2012, he served for five years as Dean and Nord Professor of Engineering at Case Western Reserve University’s Case School of Engineering in Cleveland, Ohio.
 He was also the Ohio Eminent Scholar in Condensed Matter Physics.

-Tien’s research interests are in the area of micro and nanotechnology-including microelectromechanical (MEMS) systems-the fabrication of small structures, tools and instruments for use in wireless communications, biomedical systems and environmental monitoring.
-With over 115 publications in the field, he has had 13 Ph.D. students graduate under his supervision since he began teaching in 1996.
+Professor Tien’s research interests are in the area of micro and nanotechnology-including microelectromechanical (MEMS) systems-the fabrication of small structures, tools and instruments for use in wireless communications, biomedical systems and environmental monitoring.
+With over 131 publications in the field, he has had 14 Ph.D. students graduate under his supervision since he began teaching in 1996.
 He helped establish the International Networked Sensor Systems Conference (INSS), and served as editor for the leading MEMS publication, the IEEE/ASME Journal of Microelectromechanical Systems.
-Tien was also founder and chief technology officer of AIP Networks, an optical communication components company now part of Optoplex Corporation.
+Professor Tien was also founder and chief technology officer of AIP Networks, an optical communication components company now part of Optoplex Corporation.

-Prior to CWRU, Tien served as chair of the Department of Electrical and Computer Engineering at the University of California at Davis and held a joint appointment at the University of California at Berkeley.
+Prior to CWRU, Professor Tien served as chair of the Department of Electrical and Computer Engineering at the University of California at Davis and held a joint appointment at the University of California at Berkeley.
 He also served as co-director of the Berkeley Sensor & Actuator Center.
 He previously held faculty positions in Cornell University’s Department of Electrical and Computer Engineering.
-Tien serves as a guest professor at Peking University and has received the distinction of honorary professor of Tianjin University in Tianjin, China.
+Professor Tien served as a guest professor at Peking University and has received the distinction of honorary professor of Tianjin University in Tianjin, China.

-A National Science Foundation CAREER award recipient, Tien received his Ph.D. from the University of California at San Diego, his MS from the University of Illinois, and his BS from the University of California at Berkeley.
+A National Science Foundation CAREER award recipient, Professor Tien received his Ph.D. from the University of California at San Diego, his MS from the University of Illinois, and his BS from the University of California at Berkeley.
 He received the second annual Chang-Lin Tien Education Leadership Award that recognizes the accomplishments of rising Asian American leaders in higher education to support their professional development and advancement.